robotics-88/open-drone-core/README.md

 # Open Drone Core

 Codebase for Robotics 88 drone/sim ROS packages.

+## Requirements
+This repo uses ROS2 Humble on Ubuntu 22.04.
+If that's not in your host, you can use the Docker container setup.
+There is a provided Dockerfile with docker compose and a devcontainer setup for VSCode, if you like using that.

+## Non-Docker setup (not needed if using Docker)
 ### Install Dependencies
 ```
 sudo apt install clang lld libomp-dev ccache git-lfs